 Your success in negotiating rates

 Realtor fees aren’t fixed — they are completely negotiable.
 You may be able to negotiate a rate lower than what’s typical in your area.

 How you find a realtor

-You can potentially save thousands in realtor fees by using an agent-matching service like Clever Real Estate to find a realtor.
-Clever has pre-negotiated a 1.5% listing agent fee that’s much lower than the typical listing agent commission rate of 2.75%.
+You can potentially save thousands in realtor fees by using an agent-matching service to find a realtor that has pre-negotiated a listing agent fee that’s much lower than the typical listing agent commission rate of 2.75%.

 If you need to pay optional costs

 The estimated total cost to sell of 7.11% in Washington does not include costs like home staging, deep cleaning, and pre-listing repairs, which could add thousands more to your home sale costs.

 Closing costs are split between the buyer and seller in Washington.
 Sellers typically pay all commissions, realty transfer fees, recording fees, and prorated property taxes.